 An employee is a person who performs services under a contract of service or apprenticeship with an employer.
-Further, under the NIS legislation an employee means:
+Further, under the NIS legislation an employee is anyone who:

 The following are minor exceptions to these stipulations:

-The National Insurance Board has the power to hand down decisions on questions concerning:
+The National Insurance Board has the power to hand down decisions on questions concerning the following:

 The decisions handed down by the Board on the above questions shall be final except on a point of law, in which case an appeal can be made to the High Court.

-To determine the nature of any contractual relationship the following factors must be examined:
+To determine the nature of any contractual relationship the following tests must be considered:

 A contract of service exists if someone agrees that in consideration for wages or other remuneration he/she will provide the work and skill in the performance of service for another person.
 By so doing he/she agrees expressly or implicitly that in the performance of that service he/she will be subject to that person’s control.